 split

 delineating character(1) after which suffixes will be ignored.
-This is useful for cases when say A.1 and A.2 are both to be considered as cell type A (here split = "\\.").
+This is useful for cases when say A.1 and A.2 are both to be considered fine subtypes of broad cell type A (here split = "\\.").
+When used the function returns a nested list of borad and fine cell types.

 preview